Klimroth/BOVIDS/README.md

 Inside this contribution we explain the structure of BOVIDS and we highly recommend to read the methods section prior to the short instructions presented here as we assume that a potential user knows how the parts of BOVIDS interact with each other.

 ## License and citation
-Re-use, distribution and modification as well as extending contributions under the MIT license are highly welcome.
+Re-use, distribution and modification as well as extending contributions under the GPL-3.0 License are highly welcome.
 If you use BOVIDS or parts of it, please consider citing the following publications:

 BOVIDS software package and an application:
 >